Postgraduate research funding opportunities

 Research Institute for Geography and the Lived Environment Human Geography and Environmental Sciences (PhD)

-Please read our general application guidance web page: Application Guidance
+• Please read our general application guidance web page: Application Guidance.
+Incomplete or late applications will not be considered.

-Not eligible to apply:
+Not eligible to apply

-• candidates applying to start at a different time
+• Candidates starting at a different time.

-• continuing PhD students
+• Current PhD students.

-Step 2 - submit a scholarship application
+Step 2 - Scholarship application

-Deadline: Monday 17 February 2025 at 23:59 (GMT)
+Deadline: Monday 2 February 2026 at 23:59 (GMT) ***OPEN NOW***

-The scholarship application portal is now open.
 The scholarship application form will become accessible via your EUCLID Applicant Hub after you submit your PhD application and receive your login credentials (UUN and EASE password).
 Please note it can take five working days (or more during peak admissions times) for all system checks to be completed and for applicants to receive credentials and then be allowed to access the scholarship application portal.
-Therefore, you are advised to complete your PhD application well in advance of the deadline.
+Therefore, candidates are advised to complete their programme application well in advance of the deadline.

 You will find guidance on the following University page: Applying for a scholarship as a Postgraduate Applicant

-Application statement:
+Application statement

 As part of your scholarship application, you will be asked to provide an application statement, which should highlight your research journey:

-The selection panel will shortlist candidates using the SGSSS scoring framework to assess applications.
-Interviews will be held online around mid April 2025.
+A selection panel of academic colleagues from the School of GeoSciences will shortlist candidates on the basis of the SGSSS scoring framework to assess applications.

 Contact Information